-To present financial position for a period to public, companies prepare financial statements.
-It has four main parts: the balance sheet, income statement, cash flow and retained earnings / shareholder’s equity.
+To present financial position for a period to stakeholders, companies prepare financial statements.
+It has four main parts: the balance sheet, income statement, cash flow and retained earnings / shareholders equity.

 Income statement is the first thing prepared by the company as all others are dependent on it.
 For instance, without net profit, you can’t prepare balance sheets, shareholders equity and cash flow.

 Its also known as statement of operations or profit and loss account or P&L. Income statement of a company shows how much it earned or lost during the financial year by reporting total revenues and expenses for a period, generally a quarter or year.
 Its basically, summarizes the earnings generated by a company during a particular period of time.
 The bottom line is net profit or net loss for the period.

 This means it reports profitability of the business by summarizing revenues and expenses of a business over a period of time, usually either for 3 months or one year.
 You can also define income statement as a summary report of the revenue, expenses and net profit of a business entity for a specific period of time.